Export LinkedIn Contacts – Plus Full Profiles and Email Addresses

 Exporting LinkedIn contacts can be done directly from LinkedIn for free.
 Without the need for an additional tool.
 However, the free method has its limitations.
 If you don’t have the budget for an external aid to help with this process, you can skip to the free method.

-If you’re looking for richer data, let’s take a look at LIX’s comprehensive way to export LinkedIn contacts.
-LIX‘s dedicated LinkedIn data extraction tool comes with multiple options and features.
+If you’re looking for richer data, let’s take a look at Lix’s comprehensive way to export LinkedIn contacts.
+Lix’s dedicated LinkedIn data extraction tool comes with multiple options and features.
 Each designed for you to build a more complete data package.
+Lix gives you 50 free emails and 1,000 rows of search data every single month – so if you want the fastest, easiest method, sign up for a free account and get started!

 Here’s our step by step guide to exporting your LinkedIn contacts, followed by a handy video!